ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/gh-runners/e2e-workflow.md

           docker buildx build --platform linux/arm64 -t ${{ secrets.DOCKER_USERNAME }}/gtsrb-image:latest --push .
 ```

 These steps should look familiar from earlier parts of the learning path, and now they are put together to curate the lifecycle of our example.
 The training and testing steps are run like before.
 The output report is saved and parsed to show the improvement in inference time.
+The re-trained model is updated in the repository.
 The deployment step connects to DockerHub and pushes the model, which can then be downloaded by users from DockerHub.
 The steps depend on each other, requiring the previous one to run before the next is triggered.
 The dependencies should look like this after the job is run.

 ![#e2e-workflow](/images/e2e-workflow.png)